About

 Electrician's Mate (EM)

-Served at SIMA Norfolk in a Limited Duty Capacity from September 4, 1998 until being Honorably Discharged from the United States Navy on August 5, 1999.
-Though I was still convalescing from rotating my right leg literally 180° at the knee and remaining in a full leg cast, the Medical Evaluation Board (MEB) somehow decided that I was “Fit for Full Duty” and to await orders back to a sea command.
+Served at SIMA Norfolk in a Limited Duty capacity for 11-months until being Honorably Discharged from the United States Navy on August 5, 1999.
+Although still convalescing from rotating my right leg literally 180° at the knee and remaining in a full leg cast, the Medical Evaluation Board (MEB) somehow decided that I was “Fit for Full Duty” and to await orders back to a sea command.
 The medical and personnel support staff were less than helpful in assisting me with this quagmire.
-I necessitated to filing for Administrative Separation as subsequent knee injuries were obviously inescapable, however this left the narrative on my DD214 to read “CONDITION, NOT A DISABILITY” [sic] that in reality resulted from a rare genetic disease that the VA wouldn’t diagnose until 18 years later.
+I necessitated to filing for Administrative Separation as subsequent knee injuries were obviously inescapable, however this left the narrative on my DD214 to read “CONDITION, NOT A DISABILITY” [sic] that in reality resulted from a RARE GENETIC DISEASE exasperated by PACT ELIGIBLE CFS diagnosed TWO DECADES later!

 Aug 1998 - Sep 1998